vhbui02/bash-script-template/README.md

 ## Design Decisions

--   **Option-only approach:** No subcommands or positional arguments.
-Simplicity takes precedence.
+-   **Options-only approach:** This template is designed to handle options exclusively—no subcommands or positional arguments.
+For complex multi-command CLIs, use mature frameworks like Click (Python), Cobra (Go), or similar tools that are battle-tested for subcommand handling.
 -   **Conservative default syntax** (e.g. `${param:-}`): Use only for **optional arguments** and explicit exceptions. **AVOID overusing on every variable.**
 -   **Fail-fast philosophy:**
     -   Enable `set -e` to terminate the script when undefined variables are referenced unexpectedly.